 Projects may be funded on a yearly basis for a period not to exceed three years, based on an annual evaluation of current-year grant performance.
-Exceptions to this policy are narcotics multijurisdictional task force (NMJTF) projects, regional multijurisdictional task force (RMJTF) projects, and criminal history records improvement projects, which are eligible for a maximum of five years of funding.
+Exceptions to this policy are narcotics multijurisdictional task force (NMJTF) projects, and regional multijurisdictional task force (RMJTF) projects, which are eligible for a maximum of five years of funding.
 However, funding for these projects are also considered on a yearly basis, based on an annual evaluation of the current-year grant performance and availability of federal funds.
 There is never a guarantee of continuation funding for any program or project.
 To expand or enhance an existing program, the current level of program activity must be maintained.